powerline/powerline/docs/source/installation/linux.rst

 * `Arch Linux (AUR), Python 3 version <https://aur.archlinux.org/packages/python-powerline-git/>`_
 * Gentoo Live ebuild in `raiagent <https://github.com/leycec/raiagent>`_ overlay

-If you're running a distribution without an official package you'll have to follow the installation guide below:
+If you’re running a distribution without an official package you’ll have to follow the installation guide below:

 1. Install Python 3.2+ or Python 2.6+ with ``pip``.
 This step is